 10 Dirt Bike Brands That Are Often Overlooked

-While Husqvarna is moving back into the spotlight thanks to its partnership with KTM and the development of the gorgeous Vitpilen and Svartpilen models, many people still consider the company to be nothing more than manufacturers of chainsaws and sewing machines.
-However, Husqvarna have been manufacturing motorcycles since 1903 making it one of the oldest dirt bike brands out there, and their dirt bikes are some of the best in the business.
+While Husqvarna is moving back into the spotlight thanks to its partnership with KTM and the development of the gorgeous Vitpilen and Svartpilen models, many people still wrongly think of chainsaws and sewing machines when they hear the brand name.
+Husqvarna Motorcycles is a completely separate company to the power equipment brand these days.
+However, the Husqvarna have been manufacturing motorcycles since 1903 making it one of the oldest dirt bike brands out there, and their dirt bikes are some of the best in the business.

 After becoming part of the KTM group in 2013, it looks like Husqvarna was going to be swallowed up by the Austrian company, but fortunately the name lives on and Husqvarna have continued to build and develop cutting edge dirt-focused motorcycles, and they’ve even developed a new fuel-injected two-stroke engine that could revolutionize the two-stroke industry.
 If we had to pick our favorite Husqvarna, we’d suggest the 701 Enduro.